yunhaixiang/yhmath/content/math.md

 3. Enumerative geometry over arbitrary ground fields
 4. Galois representations, étale sheaves, and ramification theory

-Outside my primary interests, I would also love to learn more about representation theory, combinatorics, mathematical logic, and interactions between artificial intelligence and mathematics.
+Outside my primary interests, I would also love to learn more about representation theory, combinatorics, mathematical logic, and mathematics related to artificial intelligence.
 At heart, I am an algebraist, and I have general interests in all kinds of mathematics of an algebraic or “conceptual” flavor.
+I'm also interested in how artificial intelligence can be applied to mathematical research.

 ## Publications